-Waikiki Beach Services (WBS) was founded in 1955 with a purpose to deliver first-class water experiences to all visitors in Waikiki thru interaction with the Waikiki Beachboys.
+Waikiki Beach Services’ (WBS) founding mission was to deliver memorable ocean experiences to its guests thru interaction with it’s skilled watermen, the Waikiki Beachboys.

-While the beach around us has changed over the years, the philosophy and mission of Waikiki Beach Services has remained steadfast:
+While the beach around us has changed over the years, the purpose and mission of Waikiki Beach Services has remained the same:

-- To enhance every visitors experience in Waikiki.
+- To enhance our guests’ beach and water experiences in Waikiki.

-- To perpetuate the legacy and traditions of the Waikiki Beachboy.
+- To perpetuate and honor the legacy of the Waikiki Beachboys.